-A member intending to end its participation in the User Group must meet the requirements as defined in their participating contract.
-Proper notification to MnCCC is required and at a minimum shall be no less than ninety (90) days prior to the User Group Annual Meeting.
+A member intending to end its participation in the User Group must meet the requirements as defined in their respective contract(s).
+Proper notification to MnCCC is required and, at a minimum, shall be no less than ninety (90) days prior to the User Group Annual Meeting.
 User Group members are responsible for all fees and expenses incurred by the User Group prior to the date the withdrawal becomes effective.

 Section 2.
+Reinstatement

 Any member that leaves the User Group and later asks to rejoin the User Group shall pay the lower of a new financial interest, full license fee, or the proportional share of all software improvements, including enhancements and development projects that have occurred since the agency terminated its involvement.
 In no case shall this financial obligation be less than that for which the agency would have been responsible if it had not terminated.

-Article VI: Amendments
+Article V: Amendments

 Section 1.
+Amendments

 These rules may be amended by the full User Group as appropriate, subject to approval by the MnCCC Board.